 Push-Ups

-- Start from a plank position with your arms extended below your upper body and your palms flat on the floor underneath your shoulders.
-Your legs should be extended behind you.
+- Start from a Plank position, arms below your shoulders, palms flat on the floor, legs extended behind you.
 (If this is too difficult, perform the exercise on bent knees.)

-- Bend your elbows and slowly lower your body, stopping when your chest is three or four inches above floor height.
+- Contract your abs, bend your elbows, and slowly lower your body, stopping when your chest is three or four inches above floor height.

 - Slowly straighten your arms to return to your starting position.